The More We Bet, The More We Watch

 According to the Seton Hall Sports Poll, an accredited and established annual survey that explores consumer habits in relation to sports, people massively reported that they would most likely watch an event if they had a wager running.

 The survey has been conducted every year since 2006, giving the Seton Hall University the necessary credibility to advise industry experts and sporting bodies and provide them with viable information and insight into how people respond to betting.

 — SetonHall SportsPoll (@HallSportsPoll) December 4, 2018

 The exact numbers revealed several trends.
-Estimated 70% of respondents are “more likely” to watch a sporting event, whether on TV or via a stream, if they have a wager placed.
+An estimated 70% of respondents are “more likely” to watch a sporting event, whether on TV or via a stream if they have a wager placed.
 A trend such as this would directly help major sporting leagues in the country cash out.

 Another noteworthy observation of the survey was the proclivity of potential customers for mobile betting solutions.
 Nearly 40% said that they would much rather place a wager from their phones compared to any other device.

 About 65% said that they would want to see states regulate their own affairs when it came to state betting, with 26% speaking in favor of a federal framework to oversee the entire industry.

 However, respondents were worried about the future implications of a mass-scale sports betting industry, and specifically the effects that reckless gambling could have on the population.
 The youths who responded to the survey were less likely to be worried about this specific problem, the poll revealed.